MikeWise2718/markdowndocs/ssh/ssh.md

 - Inspect successful logins `zgrep -i "Accepted password" /var/log/auth.log*`
 - Inspect failed logins `zgrep -i "Failed password" /var/log/auth.log*`
 - Count failed logins: `zgrep -i "Failed password" /var/log/auth.log* | wc -l`

+# Persistent Terminal Sessions
+- Sometimes you need a terminal session to stay around after you log out.<br>

+- How to keep processes running after ending ssh session:
+  - ssh into your remote box. type `screen` Then start the process you want.
+  - Press `Ctrl-A` then `Ctrl-D`.
+This will detach your screen session but leave your processes running. ...
+  - If you want to come back later, log on again and type `screen -r` This will resume your screen session, and you can see the output of your process.

+- There is also the option of starting a process with a trailing ampersand `&` which detaches it from your process so it will keep running

 # Putty private keys
 - Putty has its own private key format.
 There is a way to convert from the normal ssh keys to Putty format keys.